ion2014/indexing-wzyken1102/README.md

    passwd: password updated successfully
    ```

-2. You can also do your work locally, you're going to need Java JDK and JRE.
+2. You can also do your work locally, you're going to need the Java JDK and JRE.
+   We're using Java 11 but I don't think you need this exact version.
+You'll
-   You'll also need Python3 and Pandas if you want to generate data other than
+   also need Python3 and Pandas if you want to generate data other than the one
-   the one we included in the repo.
+   we included in the repo.

 ### Git Setup